 - Spore-forming, anaerobic, gram-positive rod.

-- Produces toxins A & B, which bind to specific receptors in colon.
+- Produces toxins A and B, which bind to specific receptors in colon.
 Toxins attack Rho proteins, disrupting actin formation and causing cell death.

-- Recent animal studies suggest that toxin B, not toxin A, is essential for virulence.
+- Studies show that toxin B, not toxin A, is essential for virulence.

 - Spores contaminate hands and hospital environment.
 Alcohol and other antiseptic hand rubs may be ineffective in killing spores.
 Hand-washing physically removes spores.

-- New hypervirulent strain (REA group B1/PFGE type NAP1) produces higher levels of toxins A and B and is associated with fluoroquinolone resistance, more severe disease, and higher mortality.
+- A hypervirulent strain (NAP1/B1/027) produces higher levels of toxins A and B and is associated with fluoroquinolone resistance, more severe disease, and higher mortality.